 - Ambulatory surgical services should be available and accessible to all Montanans who are appropriate for such services.
 These services should serve as a more cost-efficient and convenient alternative for receiving surgical services.

 - To promote the development of ambulatory surgical services where such services would provide clients quality care in an accessible and affordable manner.

 As outlined in 50-5-304, MCA, any applicant seeking to provide ambulatory surgical services should address the review criteria in its CON application, including an evaluation of the proposal with the guidelines established in this section.
 The review criteria consider consistency with this State Health Care Facilities Plan, but also allow consideration of additional data and information.

 - An application for a CON to establish or expand an ambulatory surgical facility in a county with less than 20,000 population will be approved only when a need exists in the health planning region proposed to be served, according to the need methodology described below.
 The applicant does not need to assume the entire health planning region as its proposed service area.
 An applicant must demonstrate, using this methodology, that existing ambulatory surgical capacity (in freestanding facilities and hospitals combined) is not adequate to handle the number of ambulatory surgical procedures projected three years from the anticipated opening date of the suites.
-Table 2 uses the Year 2018 as the target year for need projection.
+The Table below uses the Year 2020 as the target year for need projection.

 - An ambulatory surgical facility proposing expansion must be utilizing its own capacity at 80% or greater of a five-day (eight hours per day), 52-week year.